 We chose the appropriate design methodology

-Being a Lead Institution for Analog Mixed-Signal Design Methodology in the Cadence Academic Network we are familiar with the newest design methods and tools.
-For the implementation of a mixed-signal ASIC for instance, we use classical techniques based on Verilog-AMS as well as modern approached for modelling and synthesis based on high abstraction levels with SystemC.
-Depending on the application, we always evaluate individually of your objectives are achievable with established or innovation practices..
+Being a Lead Institution for Analog Mixed-Signal Design Methodology in the Cadence Academic Network, we are familiar with the newest design methods and tools.
+For the implementation of a mixed-signal ASIC for instance, we use classical techniques based on Verilog-AMS as well as modern approaches for modelling and synthesis based on high abstraction levels with SystemC.
+Depending on the application, we always evaluate individually if your objectives are achievable with established or innovation practices.

 We use the following design tools:

 We are familiar with the latest Cadence design software.
 Our specially developed design environment software manages the design data as well as the setup of the design tools and controls the users’ access privileges.